-To get in touch with a member of the NHS Helpline team, call them directly on 0844 248 1715.
+To get in touch with a member of the NHS Helpline team, call them using the number above.
 Doing so will connect you to someone who can help you with any queries you may have regarding a service that the NHS provides.

 About the NHS

 The NHS was founded in 1948 and was set out in order to provide comprehensive care for the UK public.
 The NHS in Wales used to be apart of the NHS in England, however, it is now apart of the Welsh Assembly.
 The NHS is publicly funded by general taxations and national insurance contributions made by everyone in the UK.
 The majority of healthcare is free on the NHS, and prescriptions from the doctor have a set price for any medication.
 Dental treatment is different and is not free on the NHS.
 If you require dental work, you will be expected to pay for your consultation as well as your treatment.
 A survey in late 2015 highlighted how happy the UK public was with the NHS, with only long waiting times and complaints of long hours for staff factoring into the negatives.
 For more information on the history of the NHS, ring the number above and we will connect you to a member of staff from the NHS helpline.